 - Ross, H. (Pending).
 ‘Working with your child’s school’ invited chapter in British Dyslexia Association, Guide to Dyslexia for Parents.
 Publication pending.

-- Ross, H., (Pending).
-‘Lockdown Life: Dyslexia at a Distance’ [online], Invited blog submitted to the British Dyslexia Association Website.
+- Ross, H., (2020).
+‘Lockdown Life: Dyslexia at a Distance’ [online] Available from: https://www.bdadyslexia.org.uk/news/lockdown-life-dyslexia-at-a-distance , Invited blog for the British Dyslexia Association Website.

 - Ross, H., 2019.
 ‘The Dyslexia Challenge.’ [online].
 Available from: https://senmagazine.co.uk/home/articles/senarticles-2/the-dyslexia-challenge

 - Ross, H., 2019.
 ‘Testing.
 Testing’, The Little Things Magazine.
 31 May pp 10. [online].
 Available from https://issuu.com/thelittlethingsmagazine/docs/ltm09_final_issuu_edition